All Episodes

 You are a dinosaur.

-You're old fashioned and you're out of touch if you're talking about what should be.
+You're old-fashioned, and you're out of touch if you're talking about what should be.

 We know what works and we know what doesn't.

-And the thing is I don't hear it being discussed too often.
+And the thing is, I don't hear it being discussed too often.

 What's the data?

-Because the data's on our side.
+Because the data is on our side.

 Academic research is on our side.